meowgorithm/baby-blackbox/README.md

     // Create a blackbox testing thing from your application's multiplexer api := blackbox.New(t, app.GetMux())

+    // The payload we'll send in the next request u := user{Name: "Frankie"}

-    // Create a user, expecting to get an ID back u := user{Name: "Frankie"}
+    // Create a user expecting to get an ID back in a JSON object.
+We assert
-    api.Request("POST", "/user", u).
-        Created(). // Assert that we want a 201 Created HTTP status JSON(&u)   // Decode the response into a struct
+    // that we want a 201 Created status code. api.Request("POST", "/user", u).
+        Created().
+        JSON(&u)

-    if u.ID == 0 {
+    // Make sure we got an ID in the response if u.ID == 0 {
         t.Error("expected to receive an ID, but we did not") }

     var apiErr apiError

-    // Check another route, expecting an error api.Request("GET", "/cats", nil).
+    // Check another route, expecting a 401 Unauthorized error api.Request("GET", "/cats", nil).
-        Status(http.StatusInternalServerError).
+        Status(http.StatusUnauthorized).
         JSON(&apiErr)

     if err.Code != 21 {